BSO

 Rarely has a candidate worked harder to give voters a reason not to vote for him than John Lysak.
 First there was his ugly divorce and the accusation from his ex-wife that he put his new girlfriend on the city payroll.
 Then he was accused of campaign finance violations.
 Finally Lysak was discovered to have been a regular swimmer in the notorious pool owned by jailbird ex-rep Christopher Asselin, which during Asselin's criminal trial had become a hated symbol of arrogant corruption.
 Fortunately for Lysak he had one ace up his sleeve - his opponent Orlando Ramos, who was widely known to be a stooge for the Rivera Gang operating out of the city's North End.
 It was one of those classic Springfield races where any way it turned out the public lost.

 Happier mayoral outcomes were found elsewhere in the Valley.
-Alex Morse is the best thing to happen to Holyoke in a generation, while Greg Neffinger won a much deserved victory in West Springfield.
+Alex Morse is one of the best things to happen to Holyoke in a long time, while Greg Neffinger won a much deserved victory in West Springfield.
 But that's pretty much the only bright spots.
-Oh well, let's hope for the best, but I've learned that in politics if you expect nothing you will never be disappointed.
+Oh well, let's hope for the best next time, although I've learned over the years that in politics if you expect nothing, you will never be disappointed.

 In the better world of music, a big Grateful Dead tribute show taking place in Hamp this weekend.